‘Destiny 2’ Gameplay Already Being Tweaked Based On Beta Feedback

 Bungie is tracking every activity in Destiny 2 in addition to reading player feedback in forums and on social media.
 For example, Game Director Luke Smith made a mild salute via Twitter to one player who tried to log in over 500 times before the beta was even available.
 The data gathering goes even much deeper than that and extends to the Crucible multiplayer activities in the beta as well, per Crucible Design Lead Lars Bakken.

 Bungie has released a solid, if not sparse, beta for Destiny 2.
-It is not anywhere close to as expansive as the original Destiny beta as the developers are trying to keep as much content as possible a surprise for the game’s September 6 release.
+It is not anywhere close to as expansive as the original Destiny beta, as the developers are trying to keep as much content as possible a surprise for the game’s September 6 release.
 Still, there have been no glaring issues or errors during the early access period and most of the complaints are centered on gameplay elements the developers can tweak prior to launch.
-This is a good sign as long as the right balance can be found.

 The Destiny 2 beta will open to all PlayStation 4 and Xbox One owners at 1 p.m.
 ET / 10 a.m.
 PT on Friday, July 21.
 It will end at midnight ET on Sunday.
 A PC beta is planned for some time in August.